2-disc DVD Features include:

 - Plus extra features:

-- Audio commentary for all 6 episodes by combinations of
+- Audio commentary for all 6 animated episodes

 Anneke Wills (Polly),